-6.3 Research initiatives
+5.3 Research initiatives

 The department continues to undertake research to better understand and manage water resources on the Jandakot Mound.
-Prior to the reporting period, this has included updating the Perth Regional Aquifer Modelling System, developing a tool that generates local climate projections for planning, and completing the Perth Regional Confined Aquifer Capacity Project.
-This has given us a much better understanding of the Leederville and Yarragadee aquifers.
+Before the reporting period, this has included updating the Perth Regional Aquifer Modelling System, developing a tool that generates local climate projections for planning and completing the Perth

+Regional Confined Aquifer Capacity Project.
+This has enabled a much better understanding of the Leederville and Yarragadee aquifers and their connection with the Superficial aquifer.
+This work is used in licensing decisions and for planning purposes.